jaymorelli96/jaymorelli/content/about.md

 - I thrive when busy—whether with work, personal projects, or continuous learning
 - Confidence is key—I'm not shy about expressing my opinions in team discussions
 - The terminal is my home, where I spend a significant portion of my time
-- I'm a keyboard-centric user, proficient in Vim, with a myriad of bespoke shortcuts
+- Immersed in the Vim environment, I've tailored a collection of shortcuts to optimize my workflow as a keyboard-centric user.
+Additionally, I leverage a tiling window manager to further streamline my experience.

 {{<html>}}
-<h3 class="manual-me">Tea or coffee ?</h3>
+<h3 class="manual-me">Tea or coffee ? <span></span></h3>
 {{</html>}}
 Coffee ☕